Compare Rates and Save on Life Insurance

 Follow-Up

-You may be asked to do a follow-up, which could include getting an attending physician’s statement or going back for another exam.
+Your insurer may ask you to do a follow-up, including getting an attending physician's statement or going back for another exam.
 Depending on the insurer's instruction and reasoning for follow-up, you may need to complete another blood draw or urine sample.

 Rejection